Richard Fitzalan, 4th Earl of Arundel

-Richard Fitzalan, 4th Earl of Arundel, 9th Earl of Surrey, KG (1346 – 21 September 1397) was an English medieval nobleman and military commander.
+Richard Fitzalan, 4th Earl of Arundel, 9th Earl of Surrey (1346 – 21 September 1397) was an English medieval nobleman and military commander.

 Lineage

 Born in 1346, he was the son of Richard Fitzalan, 3rd Earl of Arundel and Eleanor of Lancaster.
 He succeeded his father to the title of Earl of Arundel on 24 January 1376.

 His brother was Thomas Arundel, the Bishop of Ely from 1374 to 1388, Archbishop of York from 1388 to 1397, and Archbishop of Canterbury in 1397 and from 1399 until his death in 1414.

 At the coronation of Richard II, Richard Fitzalan carried the crown.

 Admiral

 In 1377, Richard Fitzalan held the title of Admiral of the North and West.
 In this capacity, he attacked Harfleur at Whitsun 1378, but was forced to return to his ships by the defenders.
 Later, he and John of Gaunt attempted to seize Saint-Malo but were unsuccessful.